 Isolation Support Service

-Cambridgeshire County Council and Peterborough City Council began offering a service to local residents on 18 January 2021 to help support those who have either had a positive test for Covid-19, or have been in close contact with someone who has had a positive test for Covid-19.
+This service is to help support those who have either had a positive test for Covid-19, or have been in close contact with someone who has had a positive test for Covid-19.
 The quicker we can reach people who are at risk of spreading the virus to support them to isolate, the quicker we can break the chain of infection.

 Aims of the Service